open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

 before serialization means guessing the size; charging it after means the bytes already exist by the time the governor is asked to allow them.

-Each boundary in the second sequence is a report:
+Four of the open reports are about that second sequence:

 - `Queued` that never reaches `Attached` is a rejected `curl_multi_add_handle`.
   The attempt never runs, and the operation still has to settle.
 Today the